 And, while we’ve been eating processed grains since agriculture got started, our bodies never quite turned away from their caveman roots.
 Not only that, but grains don’t like to be eaten.
-There’s a whole litany of dangers associated with grains and with eating them.
+There’s a whole host of dangers associated with grains and with eating them.
 Grains have been shown to damage your gut lining, hurt your immune system, and cause a bunch of other issues.
 Put simply, when you eat grains, things get messy.

 The paleo diet is a return to eating like we used to, eating mostly fresh fruits and vegetables, meat, eggs, and nuts.

 Here’s how it works:

 Your body’s preferred source of energy is fats.
-Fat is a much slower burning fuel, and it’s more efficient for your body to use.
-However, due to the abundance of carbohydrates that we consume on a daily basis in the western world, our bodies burn the carbohydrates rather than fat.
-So, when we take in more carbohydrates than are needed for energy, our bodies stores the rest as fat for later “just in case” (this process is left over from when we needed to store fat in case we couldn’t find food for weeks).
+Fat is a slow burning fuel and it’s more efficient for your body to use.
+However, due to the amount of carbohydrates that we consume on a daily basis in the western world, our bodies burn carbohydrates rather than fat.
+So, when we take in more carbohydrates than are needed for energy, our bodies store the rest as fat for later “just in case” (this process is left over from when we needed to store fat in case we couldn’t find food for weeks).

 The paleo diet changes a lot of this by doing one simple thing: removing a lot of the simple carbohydrates from your diet.

-When this happens, your body can no longer get away with using cheap carbohydrates for energy, and it’s forced to use the fat stores.
+When this happens, your body can no longer get away with using cheap carbohydrates for energy, so it’s forced to use the fat stores.
 That’s good!
-This is how it works: